Matt Walsh (political commentator): Colonialism

+LGBTQ+ issues

 Walsh and activist Chloe Cole discussing the United States v.
 Skrmetti Supreme Court case with U.S. House Speaker Mike Johnson in 2024.

 Walsh opposes same-sex parenting and adoption.
 He has argued that it would be better for a child to grow up with a missing arm than with same-sex parents, and described it as "human trafficking" and a "mad scientist horror".

+Walsh has also spoken out against same-sex marriage, stating that by the same logic with which it is approved, then "An incestuous couple can use this same reasoning as gays, so can polygamists, so can bigamists", and that marriage should be reserved for heterosexual couples because they can have children; despite these claims, he partially approved polygamy, because "at least a polygamous marriage can still be procreative, and at least there’s some historical precedent for it".

-Walsh has expressed support for the pseudoscientific practice of conversion therapy, arguing that it is an effective at changing sexual orientation, that sexual orientation is not innate, and that "no sane person thinks that" there are "homosexual infants".
+Walsh has expressed support for the pseudoscientific practice of conversion therapy, arguing that it is an effective method at changing sexual orientation, that sexual orientation is not innate, and that "no sane person thinks that" there are "homosexual infants".

 In February 2021, after a Gallup poll showed an increase of people who identify as LGBT, especially bisexual and transgender among in Generation Z, Walsh accused "the media, Hollywood, and the school system" of "recruiting" children into the LGBT community.
 Other commentators quoted by PinkNews attributed the increase to an easing of social stigma among young people.

 After the Russian invasion of Ukraine began in February 2022, Walsh accused President Joe Biden of feminizing the U.S. military and recruiting lesbians who he said "can't do three pushups", and said that it was "not a coincidence that [Russia's invasion] happened after Biden spent his first year in office focusing primarily on wokeness".